perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 2 - Understanding Investigation.md

 ### Bit-Stream Image
 - File containing bit-stream copy of all data on disk or partition
 - Also known as "image"
+- Copy image file to target disk that matches original disk manufacturer, size or model

 ## Acquiring Image of Evidence Media
 - The first rule of digital forensics is to **preserve the original evidence**